Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Lighting checks, spare parts, and maintenance notes support the event period.

-Not every supplier model is wrong, but buyers should know what each model can realistically support before choosing a partner for a large public-facing display.
+Each supplier model has a different level of production control.
+Compare what each one can realistically support before choosing a partner for a large public-facing display.

 | Supplier Type | Typical Strength | Main Risk | Best For |